jamdelion/jamdelion/README.md

 😄 Pronouns: they/them

-⚡ Fun fact: I started learning to rollerblade 6 months ago, and now I'm a little obsessed!
+⚡ Fun fact: I started learning to rollerblade over lockdown in summer 2020, and now I'm a little obsessed!